OHDSI/CaseControl/README.md

 Features
 ========
-- Extracts the necessary data from a database in OMOP Common Data Model format.
+- Extracts the necessary data from a database in OMOP Common Data Model format
+- Nesting in a cohort of interest (e.g. people with a particular prior condition)
 - Matching on age, gender, provider, and/or visit
 - Sampling of controls per case
 - Fitting outcome models using conditional logisitc regression